Gaurav3707/ai-book-management-system/README.md

 - `JWT_ALGORITHM`: Algorithm used for JWT.
 - `OLLAMA_ENDPOINT`: Endpoint for the AI model to generate summaries and recommendations.
 - `AI_MODEL`: The name of the AI model pulled on Ollama.

+## Logging

+The application includes detailed logging for all operations.
+Logs are categorized as:

+- **INFO**: For successful operations like creating, updating, or deleting books.
+- **WARNING**: For invalid inputs or missing data.
+- **ERROR**: For database errors or unexpected issues.

+Logs help in debugging and tracking the flow of the application.

 ## Testing